As people of religious faith and conviction

 After a career with the Small Business Administration, JoAnn is happy to lend her administrative skills to an organization that helps women.
 She is responsible for maintaining our databases and keeping the office organized.

-A third-year law student at Saint Louis University School of Law, Chelsea is specializing in health law policy and advocacy.
+A graduate of Saint Louis University School of Law, Chelsea specializes in health law policy and advocacy and grassroots advocacy.
 Chelsea has been with Faith Aloud since June 2011 and works with policy reviews, legal matters, health education, community organizing, website updating, and social media.
 She monitors the Missouri Legislature for health policy legislation, women's and LGBT issues, and education.
-Chelsea has her degrees in political science and biochemistry from Indiana University, and has worked with various health law advocacy and reproductive justice organizations in Missouri and across the United States.
+Chelsea has her degrees in political science and biochemistry from Indiana University, and has worked with various health law advocacy and reproductive justice organizations in Missouri, the Midwest, and across the United States.
+Chelsea can be reached at email@example.com.

 Karen is a contextual education student from Eden Theological Seminary, where she is pursuing a Master of Divinity.
 She is enrolled in a dual-degree program, and is concurrently pursuing a Master of Social Work at the Brown School of Social Work at Washington University in St. Louis.
 Prior to working at Faith Aloud, she worked at SAGE Metro St. Louis, which provides services and advocacy to gay, lesbian, bisexual, and transgender older adults.